carhartt21/dkb_analysis/README.md

 ![DKB Logo](https://upload.wikimedia.org/wikipedia/commons/d/d4/Deutsche_Kreditbank_AG_Logo_2016.svg)

+This is *NOT* an official tool by [Deutsche Kreditbank AG (DKB)](https://www.dkb.de/).
+It is simply provided-as-is without any warranties, liabilities, etc.

 ## Features

 * view your balance over the entire exported CSV time-range - or over the last N months